 RTGs have also powered missions to explore other planets.
 In 1989, Galileo became the first spacecraft to orbit Jupiter.
 Galileo showed evidence of an ocean of liquid water on Europa, one of Jupiter’s moons, and volcanoes on Io, another moon; and took the first close-up pictures of an asteroid and the first photos of a comet colliding with a planet, when Shoemaker-Levy 9 struck Jupiter.
 The Galileo orbiter was powered by two RTGs and included 120 RHUs to ensure its scientific instruments functioned properly.

 The Ulysses mission to study the heliosphere -- the part of space that is affected by the Sun’s magnetic field -- launched in 1990, powered by a general purpose heat source radioisotope thermoelectric generator, or GPHS-RTG.
-It operated for more than two decades before being powered down, during which time the Ulysses craft made three full polar orbits of the sun.
+It operated for about two decades before being powered down, during which time the Ulysses spacecraft flew past Jupiter and made three full polar orbits of the sun.
 Ulysses gathered previously unknown data about solar storms, solar wind, interstellar dust particles and cosmic radiation.
 It also discovered 30 times more dust coming into the solar system from deep space than scientists had originally expected.

 Cassini, an ongoing international mission to explore Saturn and its moons, is powered by three RTGs and kept warm by 117 small, strategically placed RHUs -- 82 on the Cassini orbiter and 35 on the Huygens probe, which Cassini carried to and released over Saturn’s moon Titan.
 On January 14, 2005, Huygens successfully landed on Titan’s surface, the first-ever landing of a craft from Earth in the outer solar system.
 Cassini is also responsible for the first comprehensive study of the Saturn system from orbit -- including discoveries of active, icy geysers on Enceladus, another moon.
 Data collected from the Cassini mission is helping scientists understand more about what the Earth may have been like before life evolved.

-Launched in 2006, the New Horizons spacecraft was designed to study Pluto and its moons and to explore other little-known, ice-cold places in the Kuiper Belt.
-It will take another year to get there -- but along the way it’s flown by Jupiter and taken photos of that planet’s rings and lightning at its poles.
+Launched in 2006, the New Horizons spacecraft was designed to study Pluto and to explore other little-known, ice-cold places in the Kuiper Belt.
+New Horizons passed Jupiter and captured photos of that planet’s rings and lightning at its poles before completing its flyby of Pluto in July 2015, returning the highest-resolution images ever captured of the dwarf planet and its moons.
 The spacecraft is powered by a GPHS-RTG, similar to the one used on Ulysses.